-- 6.9.2 School Board members are expected to attend in person when its is scheduled as a 'face to face' meeting or when the meeting is 'virtual' by video conferencing.
+- 6.9.1 Meetings will be quarterly or at a frequency agreed by the School Board - 6.9.2 School Board members are expected to attend in person when scheduled as a 'face to face' meeting or when the meeting is 'virtual' by video conferencing.
 No substitutions shall be accepted.
-Any apologies for attendance should be made to the Chair and received in advance of the meeting. - 6.9.3 The Agenda for each Meeting shall cover topics such as; - Business strategy and planning - Proposals for future development - Review of performance against business plan - Emerging skills needs - AOB - 6.9.4 The agenda and all briefing papers for Board meetings are to be circulated five working days before the date of the meeting. - 6.9.5 The School Team shall record and issue the minutes of the meeting to all Partners, which shall be deemed to be agreed and accepted as correct unless a School Board member challenges them within five working days of receipt.
+Any apologies for attendance should be made to the School

+Delivery Partner and/or School Director and/or Chair and received in advance of the meeting.

+- 6.9.3 The Agenda for each Meeting shall cover topics such as; - Business strategy and planning - Proposals for future development - Review of performance against business plan - Emerging skills needs - AOB - 6.9.4 The agenda and all briefing papers for Board meetings are to be circulated five working days before the date of the meeting. - 6.9.5 The School Team shall record and issue the minutes of the meeting to all Partners, which shall be deemed to be agreed and accepted as correct unless a School Board member challenges them within five working days of receipt.
 Any changes to the Minutes shall be made to the Chair.
 If necessary, the School Director shall re-issue the minutes.
 The School Board has the discretion to decide if any items discussed at the Board should not be made public. - 6.9.6 The Delivery Partner shall ensure that all Partners are consulted appropriately prior to any recommendations being raised at a Meeting.